There’s nothing like the relief a property owner feels when she finally gets a seriously malicious tenant off her property.

 “I am very relieved,” said Ennis, who is still owed more than $10,000.

-James Regan was a serial squatter, renting one apartment after another and refusing to pay rent, and remaining squatting on the premises while the slow wheels of the court system ground down the property owner while simultaneously supporting and enabling the squatter James Regan in stealing months of accomodations from several property owners.
+James Regan was apparently a serial squatter, renting one apartment after another and refusing to pay rent, and remaining squatting on the premises while the slow wheels of the court system ground down the property owner while simultaneously supporting and enabling the squatter James Regan in stealing months of accomodations from several property owners.

 Beginning in 2014, Regan lived in a Lake Shore Boulevard West apartment for a year without paying any rent before finally getting evicted.